Data Definition Language (DDL) statements

 -- Drop a view if it exists

-DROP VIEW highest_user_scores;
+DROP VIEW IF EXISTS highest_user_scores;

 Lists the tables for which you have access privileges.